luizfelipe20/tutoria/README.md

 2.Criar o banco

-3.Clique no banco criado  procure pela tabela wp-options 3.1.
-Altere a linha siteUrl para a url do wordpress 3.2.
-Altere a linha home para a url do wordpress
+3.Clique no banco criado  procure pela tabela wp-options<br>
+  3.1.
+Altere a linha siteUrl para a url do wordpress<br>
+  3.2.
+Altere a linha home para a url do wordpress<br>